Create these personalized wedding shower wine glasses using the free SVG cut file. Also perfect for a bachelorette party or wedding gift!

 These glasses would also be fun at a bachelorette party or as a wedding/shower gift paired with a favorite bottle of wine.

 Visit my Wedding Crafts Page for more DIY Wedding Crafts!

 DIY Wedding Shower Wine Glasses

-- Free SVG cut file – located at the end of this post in blue!
+- Heart and Arrow cut file – grab this file by filling out the purple form at the end of this post

-- Glasses – I found mine at Target for $2 each!
+- Glasses – I found my wine tumblers at Target for $2 each!

 - Cricut Vinyl Transfer Tape (I used Cricut Stencil Material since I had it on hand, but I’d recommend using the Transfer Tape – it also has a grid and is clear)

 - Cutting machine tools – Standard Mat, Cricut Tools, XL Scraper

 Download the free cut file and upload it into Cricut Design Space.
 Start by sizing the heart to fit the glass you are using.
 For my two stemless wine glasses, I made my hearts 2″ high.

 Add the initials of the special couple using any font you’d like and resize them to fit inside the heart.
 I uploaded the font Airplanes in the Night Sky by Kimberly Geswin into Design Space.
 I loved the swirly romantic design of the font.
 But you could also use a font in Design Space.
 Each of my letters was sized to be 1/2″ tall.